jofas/blog/content/002-first-time-running/index.md

 of the other in an interval so rapid that there's a short period of time where neither foot touches the ground, can be abused and perverted in a way it becomes painful and destructive to the organism performing this particular motion.
-You see, oftentimes&mdash;especially without past experiences for guidance&mdash;I'm overestimating my abilities to a point beyond mere folly, no, the results tend to be in the land of utter and complete absurdity.
+You see, oftentimes I'm overestimating my abilities to a point beyond mere folly, no, the results tend to be in the land of utter and complete absurdity.
-Combine this with the inability to be reasonable and give up when it becomes clear that the set goals are not realistic and you'll experience a good dosage of self-inflicted physical and mental pain.
+Combine this with the inability to be reasonable and give up when it becomes clear that the set goals are not realistic, and you'll experience a good dosage of self-inflicted physical and mental pain.
-This stubbornness allows me to experience these strange moments where I get a short but intense glimpse at the true extend of my abilities; never flattering.
+This stubbornness leads to strange and unflattering moments where reality and the true extend of my abilities is revealed to me.
-Luckily for me I'm weak as hell, so I don't need to run 200 miles in two days straight like Courtney Dauwalter to enter my pain cave, but just eight kilometers in about an hour, never far from home.
+Luckily I'm weak as hell.
+I don't need to run 200 miles in two days straight like Courtney Dauwalter to enter my pain cave, but just eight kilometers in about an hour, never far from home.

 The second question that probably popped into your head: just eight kilometers, he must be in terrible shape then?
 No, I'm not.
 Before it all, I thought I was in peak physical condition.
 I've been doing sports pretty much my whole life, with two notable absences.
-One year when I was 14 and three years from 2017 to 2020 during most of my undergrad and the first semester of my post-grad.
+One year when I was 14 and three years from 2017 to 2020.
 The former was due to a knee injury and the latter was caused by pure and utter laziness.
-The three year absence till 2020 is somewhat important, as it was a long period of time and because my focus shifted after starting to exercise again.
-Before the break I was playing basketball in a club and all other athletic training I did&mdash;including running&mdash;was accessory to my goal of becoming a good basketball player.
+Before 2017 I was playing basketball in a club and all other athletic training&mdash;including running&mdash;was accessory to my goal of becoming a good basketball player.
 Then a few things happened in my life, one being the development of chronic pain in my knees, shins and feet due to my flat footedness and I just stopped